leoprover/tptp-utils/README.md

                Valid parameters are (more to come):
                --prenex (for prenex normal form)

   fragment      Analyze the input whether it is member of some known fragment of FOL.
                Works only for FOF/TFF inputs, and only for inputs with a single annotated formula.
+               Can recognize: Bernay-Schönfinkel-Ramsey, propositional (without equality).
-               Can recognize: Bernay-Schönfinkel-Ramsey (that's it, more to come.)
+               (that's it, more to come.).

  Options:
    --tstp      Enable TSTP-compatible output: The output in <output file>
                (or stdout) will start with a SZS status value and the output will be wrapped within SZS BEGIN and SZS END block delimiters.
                Disabled by default.

+   --recursive Recursively parse all includes contained in the input file.
+               This might make it necessary to set the TPTP environment variable if TPTP-specific includes need to be resolved.

   --output <output file>
                Write output to <output file> instead of stdout.